Tealeaf iOS SDK public API reference

 Required actions

-, you must configure a set of actions to occur that auto-instrumentation would otherwise do.
+When you use the Tealeaf library with auto-instrumentation turned off, you must configure a set of actions to occur that auto-instrumentation would otherwise do.
 The list of required actions follows.

 - View Controller changes must be logged by using the API